Operations Manager Resume Example

 Awards and honors give your resume an extra edge.
 I like to highlight leadership awards, quarterly sales wins, or company-wide recognition-anything that shows real impact.

 There are industry awards like "Manager of the Year" or internal company honors for operational excellence.
-Listing these shows you deliver results and get noticed for it.
+Listing these shows you deliver results and get noticed for it, which is worth mentioning in your cover letter.

 You should include the year and the specific achievement.
 This helps recruiters see your track record at a glance, and it makes your accomplishments easy to verify.